Miami Negligent Homicide Attorney

 Get 25-Plus Years Of Experience On Your Side

 Negligent homicide is often prosecuted under manslaughter statutes.
 Negligent homicide is the unlawful killing of a human being without malice, and includes both voluntary and involuntary manslaughter statutes.
 Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.
-Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, negligent homicide offenses by both federal and state authorities.
+Attorney Paul D. Petruzzi has represented numerous individuals charged with, or under investigation for, negligent homicide offenses by both federal and state authorities.
 His experience and knowledge serve as invaluable assets to his clients.

 For complete details about Mr. Petruzzi’s background, expertise and experience, click here.